wp-plugins/jm-avail-booking/readme.txt

 -Insert  into the page with the calendar  a link to the  page with the generic form, add to the link part the name of the room. e.g. &lt;a href="http://localhost/wp/contact/voorkamer"&gt;Click here to book&lt;/a&gt;

 In this example -contact- is the title of the page with the form and -voorkamer- the name of the room.

+Default currency: Select the default currency format in the price info.

 Import/Export